Pivotal estimation via square-root Lasso in nonparametric regression: Setting and estimators

-The restricted eigenvalues can depend on $n$, $T$, and $\Gamma$, but we suppress the dependence in our notations.
-The restricted eigenvalues (\ref{RE}) are variants of the restricted eigenvalue introduced in Bickel, Ritov and Tsybakov \cite{BickelRitovTsybakov2009} and of compatibility condition in van de Geer and Peter B\"uhlmann \cite{GeerBuhlmann2009}.
-(In Section \ref{Sec:NewIden} we discuss a generalization of restricted eigenvalues and compatibility conditions in \cite{Geer2007} and \cite{GeerBuhlmann2009}.)
+The restricted eigenvalues can depend on $n$, $T$, and $\Gamma$, but we suppress the dependence in our notation.
+The restricted eigenvalues (\ref{RE}) are variants of the restricted eigenvalue introduced in \cite{BickelRitovTsybakov2009} and of the compatibility condition in \cite{GeerBuhlmann2009} that accommodate the penalty loadings $\Gamma$.
+They were proven to be useful for many designs of interest specially for establishing $\ell_k$-norm rates.
+Below we suggest their generalizations that are useful for deriving rates in prediction norm.